-Some journals on the more productive spectrum publish issues monthly or even weekly basis.
-A recent random sampling data found out that journals indexed in the Science Citation Index and a few others on average publish a total of 10.95 issues per year.
+Some journals on the more productive spectrum publish issues on a monthly or even weekly basis.
+A recent random sampling data found that journals indexed in the Science Citation Index and a few others, on average, publish a total of 10.95 issues per year.

 As an academic journal gains in reputation and begins to be indexed by major databases, it will attract more article submissions and usually expand by publishing more issues per year.

 The more the number of issues published, the wider the journal’s visibility will be, and the more likely it will increase profit.

 Globally, more than 2 million journal articles are published yearly, which is expected to increase by 2%-4% annually.